VCTLabs/DE1_SOC_Linux_FB/README.rst

 You can run the bsp editor GUI, but the easy way for u-boot is to run the following command from the project directory::

-$ bsp-create-settings --type spl --bsp-dir build --preloader-settings-dir hps_isw_handoff/soc_system_hps_0/ --settings build/settings.bsp
+$ /path/to/bsb/tools/bsp-create-settings --type spl --bsp-dir build --preloader-settings-dir hps_isw_handoff/soc_system_hps_0/ --settings build/settings.bsp

 Now you can use the "build" dir above (ie, where the settings.bsp file is) in the following u-boot command to update the board headers.
 Once these headers